 To track how the user interacts with you pre and post a form fill here is a summary on the steps which need to be taken to match Google Analytics and CRM data:

-- Create a unique identifier (customer journey ID) for each lead form submission.
+- Create a unique identifier which is captured with everyform submission.

 You have an email and identifier of your lead now.
 But that’s far from revenue yet.
 There is this chasm you need to cross called nurturing.